STAFF & VOLUNTEERS

 Abaas arrived in Australia in 2003 with his family.
 He is a father of 11 children and 8 grandchildren.
 Abaas is a very friendly man with great potential leadership in multicultural communities.
 During Lockdown Abaas with his smile and friendship skills helped many mothers and children with Africause food package delivery supported by Victorian government and our partners Igniting change and showing solidarity to our Africause community during lockdown.
 His smiling face has brought happiness to many stressed families in housing commission flats and other families in western suburbs who have been isolated with their children.
 Abaas was one of Africause’s social workers who helped those families with food, toys, games and furniture.

-Fathi Hassan staff and volunteer
+Fathi Yasin Hassan